 Is Consuming Ginger and Ginger Tea Safe During Breastfeeding?

-Is Consuming Ginger and Ginger Tea Safe During Breastfeeding?

-Consuming ginger or ginger tea is said to be absolutely safe while breastfeeding.
-However, it should be consumed in moderation; daily intake of ginger tea should not exceed 2-3 cups.
+Consuming ginger or ginger tea is considered safe while breastfeeding if consumed in moderation.
+Daily intake of ginger tea should not exceed 75ml.
 And if a woman has had a lot of blood loss during delivery, she should avoid ginger completely.

 Does Ginger Change the Flavour of Breast Milk?